 People deserve to know the truth about the many men, women, and children who have made a decision to change their lives.
 And PFOX offers a place for help, a place for truth and a voice in the conversation.

 Respecting the lives of real people who have made a decision to change – and including them in the conversation – is part of building a tolerant society.
-As we build that kind of society together, here are some of the questions we commonly receive about ex-gays.

 Each year thousands of men and women with unwanted same-sex attractions make the personal decision to leave behind their former gay identity.
 And through gender affirming programs, including counseling, support groups, faith based ministries, and other non-judgmental environments, they are largely successful.
 Their decision is one only they can make.